 |Overall Panel Fit:||10/10|

-The third wave of Chevron Cars all included animal companions: Pete and Horace were farm-themed with hay bales and chickens and such, while Holly Hatchback had a distinctly more suburban setting.
+The fourth wave of Chevron Cars all included animal companions: Pete and Horace were farm-themed with hay bales and chickens and such, while Holly Hatchback had a distinctly more suburban setting.
 Her companion is a dog riding in the dreaded shopping lot cart, bane of all un-dented panels.

 Holly Hatchback is sitting on a base approximately 8¼" (210mm) x 4½" (115mm), with a printed generic asphalt surface.
 This base is approximately ¾" (18mm) thick with a turquoise edge.
 The Chevron logo/name and "Keep your Neighborhood Clean ♻" are printed on both ends, while Holly's name and the Chevron Cars logo are on the front edge.
 The shopping cart accessory is crosswise against Holly's rear bumper. and behind them is a printed panel with an image of a supermarket having a 2-for-1 sale on dog food.
 "Safety tested and recommended for children age 3 and over" is printed on a sign near the store's entrance.
 The back panel has the reverse view of the market with the dog/cart making a run at Holly's door.
-A sign on the side of the building lists his toy's features.
+A sign on the side of the building lists this toy's features.
 The bottom of the package has a photo of Holly and the cart with callouts for her moving eyes, opening doors/hatchback, dented door, reflective mirrors, and magnetic cart, along with the typical marketing paragraph: "Holly Hatchback is an experienced shopper.
 She knows all the angles of getting in and out of a parking lot.
 That dent in her door from a shopping cart proves it.
 No matter what, Holly's always ready for a fun-filled adventure."
 The customer feedback card and "Owner's Manual" are packed inside the blister under Holly, and a smaller blister over the cart holds it in place.

 Holly has the usual ABS body, though unlike most others she also has some paint here.
 Rather than make her rear window a separate insert, the entire hatchback is a single piece of clear plastic that's been painted orange.
 It's an excellent match to the molded color, so much so that I didn't notice the change until after I opened the hatch.
 The rest of the casting is the same smooth clean work we've come to expect, with the exception of the dent in Holly's left door.
 Black plastic and reflective silver stickers are used for the mirrors, and a Techron sticker is mounted as the license plate between the taillights.
 The tires are treaded vinyl with Chevron/Techron cast on the sidewalls over silver painted 8-spoke wheels.
 Her parking lights and outer rear lights are orange, her inner rear lights are red, and her mouth is painted black with white teeth.
 Edges are generally sharp, so even in the few cases where they miss their marks they still look pretty good.
 Her eyes are blue with pink eyelids.
 Holly's interior is pale beige with detailed front and rear seat belts, a center console with cup holders, and some basic dash details behind the black steering wheel.
 The cargo area in the back has two sacks of groceries and a bag of dog food.
 The chassis is the usual name and series logo plate.